B2B vs. B2C

 Building a Strong Brand

 B2C companies don’t need widespread brand recognition the way B2B companies do.
 However, they should still have a strong brand relationship with their prospects and current customers.
-This creates the emotional response B2C companies need to generate sales, and turns their products into a must-have rather than a want-to-have.
+This creates the emotional response B2C companies need to increase online sales, and turns their products into a must-have rather than a want-to-have.

 Recall that many consumers make purchase decisions based on emotions.
 This means that they also make quick purchase decisions, and they can be easily deterred.
 A customer compelled to buy your product based on an Instagram ad might quickly abandon the purchase if your website takes too long to load.
 A poor mobile experience can cost your company a neat sum in sales considering how many people shop through their phones.